dj-iv/gcse/README.md

 - **TypeScript** - Type safety
 - **Tailwind CSS** - Styling
 - **Framer Motion** - Animations
+- **Firebase** - Authentication & Database
 - **shadcn/ui** - UI components

-## License
+## Security

-Personal project - Feel free to adapt for your own use!
+Firebase security rules ensure:
+- Users can only edit their own data
+- Parents can view (read-only) their child's progress
+- Data is encrypted in transit and at rest

 ---

-Made with ❤️ for aspiring students and Japan dreamers
+Made with ❤️ for Katerina's journey to Japan 🇯🇵✨